MithrilJS/mithril.js/docs/jsx.md

 	}
 }
 ```

+For those familiar with Webpack already, please note that adding the Babel options to the `babel-loader` section of your `webpack.config.js` will throw an error, so you need to include them in the separate `.babelrc` file.

 This configuration assumes the source code file for the application entry point is in `src/index.js`, and this will output the bundle to `bin/app.js`.